-Lesbian, Gay, Bisexual, and Transgender (LGBT) literature offers students the opportunity to foster a deeper understanding of and appreciation for literature that represents the worldviews and experiences of individuals and communities who have been marginalized throughout history on the basis of their non normative sexualities.
-LGBT literature surveys the imaginative writing that considers samesex relationships and lesbian, gay, bisexual, and transgender themes from the classical period to the present, with a particular emphasis on 20th and 21st century texts.
-By studying texts that represent a broad span of human history and multicultural contexts,students will gain insight into the ways in which constructions of gender and sexuality have developed over time and understand the ways in which shifting cultural attitudes toward homosexuality have impacted the production and reception of literature dealing with same-sex desire and/or LGBT individuals and communities.
+Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) Literature offers students the opportunity to foster a deeper understanding of and appreciation for literature that represents the worldviews and experiences of individuals and communities who have been marginalized throughout history on the basis of their non-normative sexualities and gender identities.
+LGBTQ+ Literature surveys the imaginative writing that considers lesbian, gay, bisexual, transgender and queer themes.
+By studying texts that represent a span of human history and multicultural contexts, students will gain insight into the ways in which constructions of gender and sexuality have developed over time and understand the ways in which various cultural attitudes toward LGBTQ+ people have impacted the production and reception of literature dealing with LGBTQ+ individuals and communities.
 May not be repeated.
 SC